rockneurotiko/ex_gram/guides/getting-started.md

 ```

 **Key points:**
-- `ExGram` must be started before your bot (sets up the bot registry)
+- `ExGram` must be started before your bot
-- `method: :polling` - Use polling to receive updates (easiest for development)
+- `method: :polling` - Use polling to receive updates, learn more about how to get updates [in this guide](./polling-and-webhooks.md)
-- `token:` - Pass the token explicitly (can override config)
+- `token:` - Pass the token explicitly

 ## Run Your Bot